bullno1/buxn/doc/chess.md

 ### Stack printing and macro

-Due to the implementation of macro, putting the above sequence into a macro will not have a desired effect:
+Due to the implementation of macro, putting the above sequence into a macro will not have the desired effect:

 ```
 %show-stack { #2b0e DEO }